 Meaning

-In the quote “I really do love Diana Ross I grew up listening to her records.
-I grew up in a little town in Mexico, so while we got the music, we never got the experience of watching her.,” the emphasis is on love.
-It highlights the thought that real love requires care and patience while implying that emotional closeness takes time.
+The message behind “I really do love Diana Ross I grew up listening to her records.
+I grew up in a little town in Mexico, so while we got the music, we never got the experience of watching her.” revolves around love.
+It suggests that real love requires care and patience, making it relatable to many people's experiences.

 Theme